 At the time of booking one of our solo cruises, just let your Cruise Concierge know that you wish to request being seated with other single travellers.
-You don't have to throw yourself into communal activities if that’s not what you are after.
-You can always find a quiet corner on board for some personal time.
+You don't have to throw yourself into communal activities if you don’t want it.
+You can always find a quiet corner on-board for some personal time.